OzanCansel/speech/README.md

 speech library uses CMake build system.
 We are using modern-cmake approach and paradigm which enforces us to use CMake 3.1x.

 # QMake
-speech library current doesn't use qmake as build system but it will be supported at future.
+speech library doesn't use qmake as build system currently but it will be supported at future.

 # Dependencies and required(recommended) tools
 - Qt5